Vyral/adam-rodriguez/_posts/2019-11-08-how-the-removal-of-the-qualified-mortgage-patch-could-impact-you.md

 {% include youtube.html %}

-<center><em>The mortgage patch may expire soon and this could impact many people’s ability to qualify for a home loan.
-Here’s what you should know.</em></center>
+<center><em>The mortgage patch may expire soon and this could impact many people&rsquo;s ability to qualify for a home loan.
+Here&rsquo;s what you should know.</em></center>

 <br>Mortgage rates are currently low but mortgages themselves might soon be hard to come by.
 After the financial crisis, the Consumer Financial Protection Bureau created something called a "qualified mortgage patch."